retentioneering/retentioneering-tools/docs/source/user_guides/clusters.rst

 Basic cluster statistics
 ^^^^^^^^^^^^^^^^^^^^^^^^

-:py:meth:`Clusters.plot()<retentioneering.tooling.clusters.clusters.Clusters.plot>`
-method is used for visualising basic cluster statistics.
+The :py:meth:`Clusters.plot()<retentioneering.tooling.clusters.clusters.Clusters.plot>` method is used for visualizing basic cluster statistics.
 By default it shows the cluster sizes as the percentage of the eventstream users belonging to a specific cluster.
-If ``targets`` parameter is defined, the conversion rate for each cluster and each target event is displayed as well.
-By conversion rate we mean the proportion of the users belonging to a specific cluster who had at least one target event.
+If the ``targets`` parameter is defined, the conversion rate for each cluster and each target event is displayed as well.
+Conversion rate is the proportion of users belonging to a specific cluster who had a target event at least ones.

 .. code-block:: python

-    clusters.plot(targets=['cart'])
+    clusters.plot(targets=['cart', 'payment_done'])

 .. image:: /_static/user_guides/clusters/plot_target.png

-The diagram above shows that cluster 0 contains ~40% of the eventstream users, 60% of them have at least one ``cart`` event in their trajectories, and only ~7% of them paid at least once.
+The diagram above shows that cluster 0 contains ~40% of the eventstream users, 60% of them have at least one ``cart`` event in their trajectories, and only ~7% of them successfully paid at least once.

 Projections
 ^^^^^^^^^^^

 Since the feature spaces are of high dimensions, fitted clusters are hard to visualize.
 For this purpose 2D-projections are used.
-Due to the nature of projection, it provides a simplified or event distorted picture, but at least it makes clusters visualization possible.
+Due to the nature of projection, it provides a simplified or even distorted picture, but at least it makes the visualization possible.

 Our
-:py:meth:`Clusters.projection()<retentioneering.tooling.clusters.clusters.Clusters.projection>`
-implementation supports two techniques, :sklearn_kmeans:`TSNE<>` and :umap:`UMAP<>`, perhaps the most popular among contemporary dimensionality reduction algorithms.
+:py:meth:`Clusters.projection()<retentioneering.tooling.clusters.clusters.Clusters.projection>` implementation supports two techniques, :sklearn_kmeans:`TSNE<>` and :umap:`UMAP<>`, perhaps the most popular among contemporary dimensionality reduction algorithms.

 .. code-block:: python